Turn Up the Butterfly Bass!

 or grow to such mutant heights it would make Jack and his beanstalk cry.

-We could doubt like the sinewy jowls
+We could doubt our hearts out like the sinewy jowls

 of retrospect’s backward snout,